Akuli/odotdot/docs/errors.md

 - `AssertError` is thrown by [assert](builtins.md#assert).
 - `AttribError` is thrown when an attribute is not found.
 For example, `[].aasdasd` and `[].aasdasd = "lol";` throw `AttribError`.
-- `IoError` is thrown when an input or output operation fails; that is, usually when reading or writing a file fails.
-There's no API for reading or writing files from Ö code yet, but importing can throw this in some cases.
+- `IoError` is thrown when [an IO operation](std/io.ö) fails.
+Files are read when importing, so [import] can also throw this error in some cases.
 - `KeyError` is thrown when a key of a mapping is not found.
   `(new Mapping [[1 2] [3 4]]).get 5;` throws a `KeyError`.
 - `MarkerError` is used internally by `return`.
 There's usually no need to